tale-toul/gobuilder-s2i/README.md

 ```
 COPY ./s2i/bin/ /usr/libexec/s2i
 ```
-The containers based on the go builder image, run, inside Openshift, using random unprivileged users so the directories used by the S2I process must be set accordingly.
+The containers running in Openshift, based on the go builder image, use random unprivileged users so the directories used by the S2I process must be set accordingly.
 The 1001 user id is irrelevant, and not guarrantied to be the actual user id used by the containers based on this image.
 The important part here is the group 0.
 This is actually a __non privileged__ group, and the container is guarrantied to run using this group id when created inside Openshift.
 ```
 RUN chown -R 1001:0 /usr/libexec/s2i && \